NeemiasBorges/BRICS-monorepo/README.md

 ##  How to Contribute

-We welcome contributions from developers, researchers, policymakers, and enthusiasts from BRICS countries and beyond.
+We welcome contributions from developers, researchers, policymakers, and enthusiasts from BRICS+ countries and beyond.
 Here's how you can get involved:

 1. **Fork the Repository**: Create your own copy of the project to work on.
 2. **Choose a Focus Area**: Select a project area or resource that aligns with your expertise and interests.